Doosan dozers: A deep dive

 There’s additional sensors on the blade that will notate its height, its tilt and its location so there are no masts on the edge of the blade.
 This will provide better and improved visibility and usability with the machine.

 CONEXPO-CON/AGG 365: For customers who don’t want to make the initial investment in grade control, can these machines be outfitted later?

 Kleingartner: It’s a factory option so all of the mounting brackets will be designed into the machine so they’re bolt-on ready.
 It can be very easily configured from the factory ready to go, or if a customer chooses, it can be added later.
 If they’re buying a machine used, they can easily add it later in that case as well.

 There will be provisions for other systems too, like Topcon and Leica, or what have you.
 If dealers and customers have those systems in their fleets, we will have the ability to interface with those systems as well.

 CONEXPO-CON/AGG 365: Is there anything else about Doosan’s dozers you’d like to talk about?

 Kleingartner: I’d just like to reiterate that we’re excited to offer this new product category to our lineup.
-We had great feedback from our dealers when we unveiled the DD100 at the dealer meeting a few weeks ago.
+We had great feedback from our dealers when we unveiled the DD100 at the dealer meeting last year.